 Transcatheter Aortic Valve Replacement (TAVR) is the name for a new, revolutionary procedure in cardiology and cardiac surgery that enables patients with a condition called severe aortic stenosis to receive a new heart valve without undergoing open-heart surgery.

-Winthrop-University Hospital has been selected as only one of 70 hospitals nationwide to receive this new TAVR technology, and our skilled team of interventional cardiologists and cardio-thoracic surgeons is in place to offer this exciting new treatment to those for whom it is appropriate.
+NYU Winthrop Hospital has been selected as only one of 70 hospitals nationwide to receive this new TAVR technology, and our skilled team of interventional cardiologists and cardio-thoracic surgeons is in place to offer this exciting new treatment to those for whom it is appropriate.